-It must be emphasised that the baseline is an initial risk assessment that focuses on a broad overview in order to determine the risk profile to be used in subsequent risk assessments.
-A baseline risk assessment focuses on the identification of risk that applies to the whole organisation or project.
+It must be emphasized that the baseline is an initial risk assessment that focuses on a broad overview in order to determine the risk profile to be used in subsequent risk assessments.
+A baseline risk assessment focuses on the identification of risk that applies to the whole organization or project.

 The output of a baseline risk assessment

 - it is a risk profile or set of risk profiles; and